Best Practices in Self-Advocacy skill building from the Center for Parent Information and Resources.

 OK.gov provides one-stop access to state and local government: a centralized electronic portal where citizens and businesses can easily access government information and services from multiple agencies.

-The purpose of Oklahoma ABLE Tech is to make assistive technology devices and services more available and accessible to individuals with disabilities and their families.
-ABLE Tech accomplishes this purpose by providing AT through a short term equipment loan program, AT demonstration centers, re-utilization of AT through the Oklahoma Equipment Connection and low interest bank loans for AT.
+The purpose of Oklahoma ABLE Tech is to make assistive technology (AT) devices and services more available and accessible statewide to individuals with disabilities of all ages and their families, caregivers, and service providers in all environments of education, employment, and community living.
+ABLE Tech accomplishes this purpose by providing needed AT through a short-term equipment loan program, AT demonstration centers, reutilization programs, and low interest bank loans for AT.
 In addition, ABLE Tech provides information and referral services, training on various AT topics and collaborates with state agencies and organizations to enhance the understanding and access to AT.
-ABLE Tech is funded under the Assistive Technology Act of 1998, as amended by the U.S. Department of Education, Rehabilitation Services Administration.
+ABLE Tech is funded through the Administration for Community Living of the U.S. Department of Health and Human Services.

 Represents the Concerns of Oklahomans with disabilities.
 The Office of Disability Concerns (OCD) provides accurate and timely information, referral and advocacy.
 OCD act as an intermediary to persons with disabilities and provide services for those with disabilities.